PorterHenyon/Sync-Bot/HOW_TO_ADD_BOT.md

 - Make sure you copied the full URL
 - Try generating a new one in OAuth2 → URL Generator
 - Make sure you selected the `bot` scope

+### "You must specify at least one URI for authentication to work"
+- ❌ **You're in the wrong section!** This error appears in OAuth2 → General
+- ✅ **Solution:** Go to OAuth2 → **URL Generator** instead
+- The URL Generator doesn't require redirect URIs - that's only for OAuth2 authentication flows
+- **Steps to fix:**
+  1. In the left sidebar, click **"OAuth2"**
+  2. Make sure you click **"URL Generator"** (NOT "General" or "Redirects")
+  3. You should see checkboxes for "SCOPES" and "BOT PERMISSIONS"
+  4. If you see a field asking for "Redirects" or "URIs", you're in the wrong place!

 ---